 There are two types of suffering: the kind that you run from and follows you everywhere, and the kind that you're willing to face and therein find your freedom ~ Daniel Siegel

-I work with adults and adolescents in individual, family, and couples settings.
+I work with adults in individual, family, and couples settings.
 I help a variety of clients with a range of challenges such as personal and career growth, depression, anxiety, trauma, life changes, relationships, and more.
-I have worked with adults and adolescents in the mental health field since 2003.
+I have worked in the mental health field since 2003.
 I prefer to work with a variety of age groups and cultural backgrounds as this keeps my work fresh and interesting.

 What is it?
 Mindfulness is about observing our present moment thoughts, emotions, body sensations and behaviors without judgement and with compassion for ourselves.
 Current social science and neurobiology research has proven the benefits of mindfulness.
 When you're mindful, you observe your thoughts and feelings from a distance, without judging them as good or bad.
 Mindfulness allows us to catch negative thought patterns before they lead us into a downward spiral.
 Instead of letting your life pass you by, mindfulness means living in the moment and awakening to experience.
 When we are more aware of our mental habits, assumptions, and physical reactions, we become equipped with the freedom of rational choice.
 We ACT more, and REACT less.
 For more information on mindfulness visit http://franticworld.com/what-is-mindfulness/